rozbb/fantastic-snarks-homework/README.md

 ## Problem 1: Proving commitment opening in ZK

-Currently, the `note_soundness` test fails.
+Currently, the `card_soundness` test fails.
 This test checks that `PossessionCircuit` actually proves knowledge of the opening to the card commitment.
 Concretely, it checks that `BurnCircuit` is not satisfied if you give it any random opening to a card commitment.
 The reason the test currently fails is because no commitment opening check is performed in `gneerate_constraints`.

 Write below `CHECK #1` a few lines of code that enforce the equality that the claimed card commitment equals the commitment of the secret card inputs.
 The file will have more detail on how to do this.
-Ensure that the `note_soundness` test passes.
+Ensure that the `card_soundness` test passes.

 ## Problem 2: Proving Merkle tree membership in ZK